fl101/awardfares-blog/_posts/2020-10-15-search-with-stops.md

 <img src="/assets/img/multistop/result.png" />

-You can also filter search results by {% raw %}<a class="af-dynamic-search-date" af-search-string="https://awardfares.com/search?CPH.HND.{date};o:duration;so:asc;x:2">number of stops</a>{% endraw %}.
+You can also filter search results by [number of stops](https://awardfares.com/search?CPH.HND.+7;o:duration;so:asc;x:2).
 For those looking for the fastest route you can filter for non-stop flights.
 But for those looking to maximize their mileage you can also exclude routes with few stops.

 <img src="/assets/img/multistop/stops2.png" />